 Aloe Vera – remarkable all healing, undemanding plant

 The Aloe Vera plant grows in a clump and has plump, fleshy, thorn-edged leaves.
 Aloe Vera is not harvested like other herbs.
 You cut the leaves only when they are needed.
 Otherwise, you leave the plant intact.
 The clear gel from inside the leaves is soothing and moisturising and widely used for burns, cuts and open wounds.
-Among the benefits of using aloes is that they have anti-inflammatory and anti fungal properties, have an inhibitory effect on cancer and are anti-aging.
+Among the benefits of using aloes is that they have anti-inflammatory and antifungal properties, have an inhibitory effect on cancer and are anti-ageing.

-How to use: The gel can be used in smoothies but needs to be removed from the skin with care, so no bitter leaf remains in the gel cubes.
+The gel can be used in smoothies, but the aloe skin needs to be removed with care, so no bitter leaf remains in the gel cubes.
 Medicinal uses are many.
 Fresh or commercially preserved Aloe Vera juice can be used both externally and internally.
 In capsule form, it is used as a natural laxative and is used commonly for irritable bowel syndrome.

 Gel squeezed from a freshly picked leaf can be used like tooth paste.
 Seal the cut leaf with cling wrap after use and leave in the fridge till you need it again.

 Aloe is effective for healing burns, scars, and skin rashes.
 In tablet form, this herb has been known to combat kidney infections and can help relieve arthritis and ulcers.
 It is used in cosmetics, including in anti-wrinkle creams and make up.
 See aloe article for burns and watch video for more information.

 Basil – The sacred herb associated with love and fear.

 Basil is a member of the mint family and, like most other mints, is mainly used in medicine for its digestive and anti-gas properties.
 Basil can be taken for mental fatigue and nervous stress.
 Herbalists also recommend it for stomach cramps, vomiting, constipation, headaches, and anxiety.